syafiqfrhn/ESP8266/README.md

 # Real Time Parking System Monitoring Using Google Sheets

 The prototype of the parking system consist of four *HC-SR04* ultrasonic sensors, two *Arduino Mega*, and an *ESP-8266* Wi-Fi module as part of hardware components.
-For the software parts, *Google Sheets* acts as a simplified database, and *Google HTML Service* web pages were used to display the availability of parking spaces in real-time.
+For the software parts, *Google Sheets* acts as a simplified database, and *Google HTML Service* web page were used to display the availability of parking spaces in real-time.

 This system makes of **HTTPS Redirect library** from **electronicsguy**.
 The files used and modified in this system are **GoogleDocs.ino** and **GoogleScript.gs**.
 The original files are located in the **HTTPSRedirect** directory.